gauthamarcot/CostFormation/README.md

 - **Best Practices**: Incorporates cloud provider best practices for security, scalability, and reliability.
 - **Customization**: Allows users to customize and parameterize their deployment templates.
 - **Open Source**: Community-driven project encouraging collaboration and contributions.
+- **Traffic to Resource Recommendation**: Recommendation of resource based on Traffic or load or usecase

 ## Supported Cloud Providers